natexlee/peggo/README.md

 can also be done by calling the `sendToCosmos` method on the Gravity Bridge contract.

 The ERC20 tokens will be locked in the Gravity Bridge contract and new coins will be minted on Umee with the denomination `gravity{token_address}`.
-This process takes around 3 minutes or 12 Ethereum blocks.
+This process usually takes around 3 minutes or 12 Ethereum blocks.

-## How it works
+## How Peggo Works

 Peggo allows transfers of assets back and forth between Ethereum and Umee.
 It supports both assets originating on Umee and assets originating on Ethereum (any ERC20 token).

-It works by scanning the events of the contract deployed on Ethereum (Gravity) and relaying them as messages to the Umee chain; and relaying transaction batches and validator sets from Umee to Ethereum.
+Peggo works by scanning the events of the contract deployed on Ethereum (Gravity) and relaying them as messages to the Umee chain.
+In addition to relaying transaction batches and validator sets from Umee to Ethereum.

 ### Events and messages observed/relayed